Trump to discuss 'arms race' with China, Russia some time in the future

 It said China’s defense budget was neither the largest in size, accounting for just one-fourth of the military spending of the United States, nor the fastest growing.
 But Beijing’s spending figure is closely watched worldwide for clues to China’s strategic intentions as it develops new military capabilities, including stealth fighters, aircraft carriers and anti-satellite missiles.

-Reporting by Lisa Lambert and David Brunnstrom; Editing by Susan Thomas and Jonathan Oatis
+Reporting by Lisa Lambert and David Brunnstrom; Additional reporting by Ben Blanchard in Beijing; Editing by Susan Thomas and Clarence Fernandez